Men in Nursing: Can Stereotypes Be Broken?

 Background of Males in the Field of Nursing

 Have you ever heard about a male nurse?
 You definitely have.
 It is not a new concept and it stands to reason that nursing is a good area both for men and women.
 The analysis of historical background shows that the first nurses were male.
 In the times of Ancient Rome, men used to give care to the patients.
 During the epidemics of plague and the horrors of Crusades of Europe, men would care about the wounded, the sick, and the dying.
+Nursing is indeed a beautiful blend of art and science, as it requires both technical skills and compassionate care.
+You can learn more about this blend by visiting Nursing: A Beautiful Blend of Art and Science.

 In the times of the Civil War in the United States, the nurses on the battlefields were also male.
 Both for the Confederate and Union armies, men in the nursing teams were a norm.
 However, the entire system changed with the established Army Nurse Corps (ANC).
 Thus, serving as nurses was forbidden for men.
 The gap was filled with women nurses and the nature of the following field changed and got the status of a female area.